Ulick Burke, 1st Marquess of Clanricarde: Wars of the Three Kingdoms

 Clanricarde was appointed Governor of Galway from 1636, and served as Lieutenant-General and Commander in Connaught from 1644 and was appointed a member of the Privy Council of Ireland (1645).
 He was Lieutenant-General of the Army from 1646 to 1649 and Lord Deputy General from 1650 to 1652 and left Ireland for England in October 1652.

 Somerhill was sequestered by Parliament in 1645, following the Battle of Naseby.
 During the Irish Confederate Wars, Lord Clanricarde supported the Royalist leader Ormonde in defending Ireland for Charles I against the Parliamentarians by uniting Catholic and Protestant nobles (he being Catholic).
 He did not join the Catholic Confederate Ireland, but instead helped to broker a military alliance between the Confederates and English Royalists.
 He commanded the forces of this alliance during the Cromwellian conquest of Ireland, after Lord Ormonde fled the country, and soldiers of his Connaught army helped to win a minor victory at the Battle of Tecroghan.
 Only a few months later, however, his army was wiped out during the Battle of Meelick Island.
 Clanricarde was a skilful diplomat but not a great soldier.
 Like Ormonde, Clanricarde was distrusted by most Catholics in Ireland (he was widely considered to be a friend of the notorious Charles Coote) and thus was thus not capable of halting the Parliamentarian conquest of the country.
 He was also widely regarded as a man whose actions were governed almost entirely by self-interest.

 Later life

 In 1652, Lord Clanricarde made peace with the victorious Oliver Cromwell.
 He lost his lands in the Act of Settlement 1652 but his heirs regained them after the Restoration of Charles II in the Act of Settlement 1662.
-On his death, the marquessate became extinct; the earldom passed to his cousin Richard.
+On his death, the marquessate and the English earldom became extinct; the Irish earldom passed to his cousin Richard.